MSB-io/Python-Alarm-Clock/README.md

-Technologies/Libraries used -> pygame- for puzzles , PyQt5 used for ui
+Technologies/Libraries used ->  pygame - for puzzles , PyQt5 used for ui , simple audio

 Screenshots of the ui
 https://drive.google.com/drive/folders/1oU4NYq0oGfqMqUXdkUEogprimrfPujvz?usp=sharing